ovh/cds/README.md

 #### Execution Environment Customization

 A worker model is a worker execution context.
 Let's say, you need to run a job that requires GoLang v1.11.5.
 In CDS, you just need to create a Go worker model, containing a go in version 1.11.5.
-A worker model can be a docker image, an OpenStack image, or a VSphere image.
+A worker model can be a docker image, an OpenStack image or a VSphere image.
 Although CDS administrators can offer shared worker models, users can create their own template workers if they wish.

 #### Self-Service User’s Integrations